ControlxFreak/go2/README.md

 # Installation

 ## For Arch Linux:
+It is on the AUR! https://aur.archlinux.org/packages/go2/

+Use your favorite aur package manager (pacaur, yaourt, etc.).

 ## For Other Distros:
 This installation guide will assume you put go2 in the $HOME/bin/go2 directory but you may place it anywhere you'd like.